-Changes
+Changes Clause Summary of Community Comment Officer Response Change to Document

-Clause Summary of Community Comment Officer Response Change to Document Wording changes In bold
+Clause Summary of Community Comment Officer Response Wording changes In bold

 your respective sport for further

 information or the State

 Government's "Fair Play" Code.

 The Standards of Behaviour (see

 Introduction Section) applies to all

 members of Tenant Clubs, their team

 and any supporters or associated

 people connected to Tenant Clubs.
 It

 applies without geographic

 restriction, can be applied whether

 activity is an official Tenant Club

 activity or not and also relates to

 behaviour whilst travelling to and

 from Tenant Club events.

 Individual acts of physical and/or

 verbal abuse, intimidation,

 harassment or otherwise offensive

 behaviour towards residents,

 members of the community and/or

 Council Officers, or any other

 behaviour or action deemed in bread

 of their licence agreement and

-Standards of Behaviour may result ir
+Standards of Behaviour may result in

 Council applying penalties against th

 individual and/or club.

 Individual club representatives,

 including committee members,

 coaches, volunteers and players are

+Changes Clause Summary of Community Comment Officer Response Change to Document Wording changes In bold expected to adhere to the Standards of Behaviour.
+Any individual club representative is recognised as acting on behalf of the Club, so Club Sanctions will apply to breaches by either a Club or any individual representing that club.
+Complaints of Tenant Clubs breaching their licence agreement, participating in unsatisfactory conduct or not meeting the required Standards of Behaviour will be investigated by Council.
+Tenant Clubs/Individuals will be provided an opportunity to respond to any alleged breach.
+If after any investigation a Tenant Club /Individuals is in default of their licence or has demonstrated unacceptable behaviour (defined as a nuisance in Council's Community Local Law 2014), or has not met the required Standards of Behaviour, Council will implement the tiered procedure outlined below: Ask (1st Warning) If determined that the Tenant Club/Individual has breached their licence, or has demonstrated unacceptable behaviour (defined as a nuisance in Council's Community Local Law 2014), or has not met the required Standards of Behaviour,

-Changes
+Changes Changes

 Clause Summary of Community Comment Officer Response Change to Document Wording changes In bold

-expected to adhere to the Standards of Behaviour.Any individual club representative is recognised as acting on behalf of the Club, so Club Sanctions will apply to

-licence, or has demonstrated unacceptable behaviour (defined as a

-nuisance in Council's Community

-Local Law 2014), or has not met the

-required Standards of Behaviour,

-Changes hanges

-Clause Summary of Community Comment Officer Response Change to Document Wording changes In bold

 Council will formally request the

 Tenant Club/Individual to correct their

 behaviour.

 Tell (2nd Warning - Formal Direction)

 If the Tenant Club/Individual further

-breaches the licence agreement or ha
+breaches the licence agreement or has

 demonstrated unacceptable

 behaviour (defined as a nuisance in

-Council's Community Local Law 2014)
+Council's Community Local Law 2014),

-or has not met the required Standard
+or has not met the required Standards

 of Behaviour, within a two year

 period, whether related to the first

 breach or not, then Council will

 instruct the Tenant Club/Individual to

 correct their behaviour and may

 require the Tenant Club/Individual to

 comply with certain conditions.

 Enforce

 Subject to the severity and frequency

 of breaches Council will place strict

 sanctions on the Tenant

 Club/Individual that may include, but

 not limited to:

 Also added to end of clause:

 Restrictions on an individual's contact with Council staff

 If breaches are deemed serious

 enough by Council, Council will